cemkata/pyFanFictionDownloader/README.md

 How to add additinal sites check __HowTheApplicationWorks.txt

 Licences
-I am includin the libraries.
+I am including the libraries.
 The files are not modifed!
 For more information regarding the licences of each librarie check the librarie it self.

 Regarding my application - it is distributed under GNU GENERAL PUBLIC LICENSE